woodwardjd/rails_foundation/doc/procedures/deploying.md

 ## Setup

 In order to have deployment privileges...
+FILL ME IN

 ## Production